 Plagiarism occurs when you use other people's ideas and you do not give credit to the source.
 Passing off someone else's thoughts and opinions as your own is considered plagiarism.
-This includes any information found in books, newspapers, websites or textbooks.
+This includes any information found in books, newspapers, websites, textbooks or AI.
 Copying another student's work is also considered plagiarism.
 Plagiarism is a serious academic offense and one that our school takes seriously.
 As an academic student, you are expected to use your own ideas at all times.
+If you are suspected of plagiarism, the onus falls on the student to prove the work was not plagiarized.
+You can do this by providing drafts, notes, speaking to the topic, defining key vocabulary, providing writing samples etc.